kwong3672/codefoo-grid/readme.md

 ## Solution:
 * Grid was implemented using nested arrays to represent each row.
 * Valid Answers were saved using an Object with the sorted coordinates used as the key for instant lookup and to prevent duplicate answers having the same cells
-* Current chain uses an Object to keep track of the cells used in the chain and also instant lookup to see if cell had been previously used in current chain
+* Current chain uses an Object to keep track of the cells used in the chain and also provide instant lookup of cells that have been previously used in current chain
 * A recursive function is used to check the sum of current chain is less than the area of the grid.
-If less than area the recursive function is used on all adjacent cells to the last cell added
+If the sum of the chain is less than area, the recursive function is used to check all adjacent cells of the last cell added into the chain
 * The recursive function ends any time it encounters an invalid cell, the sum of the chain is greater than the area, or if the cell has already been used in the current chain

 ## Implementation Notes:
 Grid size can be scaled by changing line 115
 example: var grid = makeGrid(4, 4);

-Although the program can create and find solution for larger grids it does have issues with 5X5 and larger grids which can have thousands of valid answers.
-BigO of O(n!)
+Although the program can create and find solutions for larger grids it does have issues with 5X5 and larger grids which can have thousands of valid answers as the solution has a BigO of O(n!)

 3X3 grids are usually done in 0.1s
 4X4 grids and usually done under 0.5s